JenniferHood/Scrabble-Word/README.md

 Scrabble Score
 ==============

-*Authors: Ben Cornelis and Jeremy Greenwood*
+*Authors: Ben Cornelis and Jennifer Minetree*

-Description: We create a scrabble method on the string class that calculates the scrabble score for the string.
+Description: We create a Sinatra app that calculates the score of a Scrabble word inputed by the user.